jlwestsr/vagrant-env-builds/precise32-base-upgrade/README.md

-# Vagrant's Ubuntu Precise32 Base Box Update Build
+# Precise32 Base Box Upgrade

 This project will be for building an updated version of the Vagrant's Ubuntu Precise32 (12.04-i686) box.
 This box is the standard base box with a few additional installed/upgraded packages listed below.